 APPLICANT FILES: Records of individuals who have applied for Holy Orders but have not yet been admitted.
 Note: If an individual is ordained this file is transferred to the Clergy Files in the Bishop's Office.
 Inactive files are transferred to Archives.

-Content of Applicant Files may include applications for postulancy, candidacy, ordination, statements to the Bishop and accompanying correspondence; canonical certificates, physical and psychological examinations; academic transcripts; BACAM reports; background checks; other evaluations, reports, interview results and correspondence; recommendations to the Bishop and the action of the Bishop.
+Content of Applicant Files may include applications for postulancy, candidacy, ordination, statements to the Bishop and accompanying correspondence; canonical certificates; physical and psychological examinations (in a separate file); academic transcripts; BACAM reports; background checks; other evaluations, reports, interview results and correspondence; recommendations to the Bishop and the action of the Bishop.
 The Bishop's Office is the Office of Record.
 However, during the discernment process, duplicates may be necessary for members of the Commission on Ministry, BACAM (Bishop's Advisory Committee on Admission to the Ministry) and/or the Standing Committee.
 These duplicates will be numbered, collected and destroyed after use.

-Access to the Applicant Files is restricted to the Bishop, his delegates (including but not limited to the Secretary for Vocations, the Bishop Suffragan, the Bishop's Administrative Assistant, the Canon to the Ordinary, the Archivist/Records Manager, members of the above mentioned committees) and, with the necessary permission, the individual applicant.
+Access to the Applicant Files is restricted to the Bishop, his delegates (including but not limited to the Bishop's Executive Assistant, the Canon to the Ordinary, the Archivist/Records Manager, members of the above-mentioned committees) and, with the necessary permission, the individual applicant.
 PERMANENTLY CLOSED TO PUBLIC ACCESS.